Home:

 Note that LNA noise temperature, the antenna noise temperature and waveguide loss are the main factors.

-Some examples of antenna noise temperature versus elevation angle are shown on page antnoise.htm At lower elevation angles where more of the sidelobes hit the ground the noise temperature increases.
-The same applies if the main beam partially hits the ground or entirely hits the ground in the case of a satellite uplink receive antenna on a satellite.
+Some examples of antenna noise temperature versus elevation angle are shown on page antnoise.htm.
+At lower elevation angles where more of the sidelobes hit the ground and receive ground noise (~290K).
+The antenna noise temperature increases.
+The same applies if the main beam partially hits the ground (terrestrial radio link) or entirely hits the earth in the case of a uplink receive antenna on a satellite with is beam pointed down at the land, clouds, sea.

 To calculate the G/T of a receive system we need to compare the gain and system noise temperature, both referenced to the same place.
-In this case the Gain (G) referenced to the input to the LNB is = Antenna gain (dBi) minus Waveguide loss (dB).
-System noise temperature (T) is as per the calculation above, referenced to the input to the LNB.
-G/T = Gain in dBi - 10 log ( system noise temperature T ).
-See the general purpose link budget calculator and use the final section which relates to the receive antenna.
+In example 1, the Gain (G) referenced to the antenna output.
+In the case of example 2, the Gain is referenced to the waveguide output/input to the LNA.
+System noise temperature (T) is similarly referenced to the same points.

-Useful link: Y factor method of noise measurement method.
+Useful link: Y factor method of noise figure measurement method.

 If you find similar calculators on the internet or have your own method, please compare the results with this one.
 If different results, please tell me.
 If you can offer explanation that would help me.
 Comments welcome.